James-Driscoll/James-Driscoll/README.md

 ## Use Case
 The purpose of this single page site is to have the abilty to direct colleagues or potential employers to a digital CV that will clearly outline my skills, experience and strengths.
 The site is deliberately designed with all content on a single page as it simulates a classic document style CV.

+The site also has a responsive view styled using a CSS media query.

 ## Access
 * Source Code: [https://github.com/James-Driscoll/James-Driscoll.git](https://github.com/James-Driscoll/James-Driscoll.git)
 * Homepage: [james-driscoll.co.uk](http://james-driscoll.co.uk)